MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-professional/add-products-enhanced-experience-sp.md

   - Sales
 ---

-# Preview: Add products to an opportunity by using the enhanced experience
+# Preview: Add products to an opportunity by using enhanced experience

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]